unstoppabledomains/dev-docs/domain-distribution-and-management/quickstart/retrieve-an-api-key.md

 Click `Reveal Key` under `Legacy API key` to acquire your API Key

-## Step 4: Configure Payment Information

-The Partner API v2 (Legacy) must be configured with one or more payment options before users can begin purchasing domains.
-Please follow the instructions in the [Partner Integration Guides](#partner-api-integration-paths) to integrate one or more payment methods for your partner account.

 :::success Congratulations!
 You just registered to become an official Unstoppable Domains Partner.
 :::

-# Set up UD Sandbox for Testing Guide
+## Step 4: Set up UD Sandbox

-To test integrations, you can switch to Sandbox mode.
+To build the Partner API integrations, switch to Sandbox mode.
 This mode allows you play around with test net which does not incur cost during development.
 To access Sandbox, toggle the `Sandbox` button at the top of the application.

 <figure>